 What is your assessment of the role and effectiveness of the GAC and its interaction with the Board as specified in the Affirmation ¶ 9.1 (b)?
 Are there issues related to this provision you believe should be addressed or investigated by the ATRT2?
 If so, please provide specific information and suggestions for improving the role and effectiveness of the GAC and its interaction with the Board.

-CARLOS - Are you aware how the process under which the Board of Directors are nominated/elected?
-Do you think the Board always followS clear rules and proceedings?
-Do you think the Board takes decisions in a transparent way?
-Do you have a good sense of the Board’s rationale for taking decisions and giving advice?
+- Are you aware how the process under which the GAC members are nominated/elected?
+Do you think the GAC takes decisions in a transparent way?
+Do you have a good sense of the GAC’s rationale for taking decisions and giving advice to the BOARD?
+Do you think the BOARD takes GAC advice with the necessary care and dedicates enough time for discussion?
 What should the ATRT2 ask them specifically to change in the way they normally work?
-Would any known metrics allow you to better follow up the Board’s work?
-Do you think the Board should stay for longer/shorter periods of times?
-Do you see for individual members any source of potential conflict with the rest of the community?
+Would any known metrics allow you to better follow up the GACs work?
+Do you see for individual GAC members any source of potential conflict with the Board and the rest of the community?

-CARLOS - Do you feel that the GAC is doing a good job advising the board?
+- Do you feel that the GAC has done a good job In terms of checks and balances on the accountability and transparency of ICANN as a whole?

 Affirmation of Commitments, paragraph 9.1(c): Public Input